100 prisoners problem: History

-The 100 prisoners problem was first considered in 2003 by Danish computer scientist Peter Bro Miltersen who published it with Anna Gál in the proceedings of the 30.
+The 100 prisoners problem was first considered in 2003 by Anna Gál and Peter Bro Miltersen in the proceedings of the 30.
 International Colloquium on Automata, Languages and Programming (ICALP).
 In their version, player A (the prison director) randomly colors strips of paper with the names of the players of team B (the prisoners) in red or blue and puts each strip into a different box.
 Some of the boxes may be empty (see below).
 Every player of team B must guess their color correctly after opening half of the boxes for their team to win.
-Initially, Miltersen assumed that the winning probability quickly tends to zero with increasing number of players.
-However, Sven Skyum, a colleague of Miltersen at Aarhus University, brought his attention to the cycle-following strategy for the case of this problem where there are no empty boxes.
+Initially, Gál and Miltersen assumed that the winning probability quickly tends to zero with increasing number of players.
+However, Sven Skyum, a colleague at Aarhus University, brought his attention to the cycle-following strategy for the case of this problem where there are no empty boxes.
 To find this strategy was left open as an exercise in the publication.
 The paper was honored with the best paper award.

 In spring 2004, the problem appeared in Joe Buhler and Elwyn Berlekamp's puzzle column of the quarterly The Emissary of the Mathematical Sciences Research Institute.
 Thereby, the authors replaced boxes by ROMs and colored strips of paper by signed numbers.
 The authors noted that the winning probability can be increased also in the case where the team members don't find their own numbers.
 If the given answer is the product of all the signs found and if the length of the longest cycle is half the (even) number of players plus one, then the team members in this cycle either all guess wrong or all guess right.
 Even if this extension of the strategy offers a visible improvement for a small number of players, it becomes negligible when the number of players becomes large.